 Klausen’s extreme training isn’t limited to bounding over super-sized hurdles.

 Standing back flips are hard enough when initiating the move with one’s arms, but when you have spring-loaded legs like Klausen, it’s possible to execute a pair of flips with your hands behind your back.

 Klausen ran out of weights to add to the leg press, so he tossed a man on top before lowering the 450 kgs (992 pounds) one leg at a time.
 Truly, a ton of fun!

 And, of course, there’s nothing like cooling off with some straight-legged box jumps after an intense lower body workout.

 Klausen’s unorthodox training has paid dividends.
 After setting a national age record with a clearance of 2.10 meters at age 15, he won his first outdoor national title the following year.

-The next seven years, Klausen was more or less sidelined with a variety of injuries and resulting surgeries, but last summer, at age 23, he claimed his second outdoor title and barring new setbacks is looking forward to many more to come.
-His personal best at the high jump is currently 2.27 meters (7.45 feet), just 18 centimeters off Javier Sotomayor’s world record.
+The next seven years, Klausen was more or less sidelined with a variety of injuries and resulting surgeries, but in 2015, at age 23, he claimed his second outdoor title and barring new setbacks is looking forward to many more to come.
+His personal best at the indoor high jump is currently 2.27 meters (7.45 feet), just 18 centimeters off Javier Sotomayor’s world record.